Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Opening dBase Files directly

-3. Opening Excel Database directly
+3. Opening an Excel Database directly

 4. Display Excel Values directly on Form